 As a Lightning fan, I ended last Friday boiling with anti-Bruins rage.
 But my cooler head has since prevailed, like cream rising to the top, and now I am looking at the SCF intelligently instead of emotionally.
 For what they are worth, here are some of my thoughts.

 Conventional wisdom says Canadians will cheer for the Canucks and Americans for the Bruins, and there is probably some truth to that.
 However, in reading comments left on some Canadian blogs I have encountered a surprising (to me) amount of anti-Vancouver sentiment.
-From what I can gather as an outsider, it appears that some Canadians, especially from the interior provinces, look at
+From what I can gather as an outsider, it appears that some Canadians, especially from the interior provinces, look at Vancouver as a city populated by latte-sipping sissies living in a climate that is too mild to really be considered part of the Great White North.
+Some people even use the phrase “ABC,” meaning “anybody but the Canucks,” when asked who they want to see win the Cup.

 In any event, the idea of national rivalries among NHL franchises seems overblown because every NHL roster is multinational.
-Vancouver’s highest profile players are the Sedin twins, who are from Sweden, while Boston’s highest profile player is Zdeno Chara from the Czech Republic...And Vancouver has eight fewer Canadians on its roster than Boston has…And when you look at the most effective performer on each of these teams during this post-season, you will find that both of them (Ryan Kesler for Vancouver and Tim Thomas for Boston) are Michigan natives…Need I say more?
+Vancouver’s highest profile players are the Sedin twins, who are from Sweden, while Boston’s highest profile player is Zdeno Chara from Slovakia...And Vancouver has eight fewer Canadians on its roster than Boston has…And when you look at the most effective performer on each of these teams during this post-season, you will find that both of them (Ryan Kesler for Vancouver and Tim Thomas for Boston) are Michigan natives…Need I say more?

 East vs. West

 There is a school of thought that Western Conference hockey is wide open and freewheeling while Eastern Conference hockey is defensive and hard-hitting.
 That same school of thought holds that Western Conference teams lack the toughness that is needed to win against the more physical teams from the East.
 People who subscribe to this school of thought tend to overlook the fact that the last ten championships were divided evenly between the conferences, and that three of the last four were won by teams from the West.
-They also tend to overlook the fact that
+They also tend to overlook the fact that Vancouver gave up fewer goals this season than any other team in the NHL.
+I can not wait to see how it plays out in the finals.

 The Netminders

 Tim Thomas was a journeyman who spent most of a decade bouncing around foreign leagues and the minors.
-But since reaching his mid-thirties he has become
+But since reaching his mid-thirties he has become Boston ’s starter, won the Vezina Trophy, and established himself as one of the NHL’s elite goalies.

 For Thomas, a Stanley Cup championship would be a testimony to perseverance and to the reality that people can bloom late.
 For Luongo, it would silence his critics and vindicate his unfairly maligned career.
 No matter which team wins, the story of the man in net is sure to inspire.